Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Numerical Methods

 For even parity tensor perturbations

 For the scalar perturbations

 The initial conditions are

 The values of $y_{odd}, y_{even}$, and $y_{scalar}$ at the surface are then determined, and the Love numbers can be calculated.
-Lastly, the Jordan frame values are calculated using then conformal transformation derived in appendix \ref{app:conformal_trasform}.
+Lastly, the Jordan frame values are calculated using then conformal transformations derived in appendix \ref{app:conformal_trasform}.